 There’s a lot more we could say about fixed points, but we just don’t have room to do it in a blog article.
 Want more info about how to incorporate fixed points into your baby’s schedule?
-Check out our newest e-Book, Essential Keys to Your Newborn’s Sleep.
-It contains an entire chapter on schedules and sleep, which includes lots more details about fixed points, as well as a variety of sample daily sleep and feeding schedules (for both breastfed and formula fed babies).
-Want to try before you buy?
-No problem; you can download a PDF excerpt of the book!
-Visit this page and click the yellow ‘Download Free Sample’ button.
+Check out our e-Book, Essential Keys to Your Newborn’s Sleep.
+It contains an entire chapter on schedules and sleep, which includes lots more details about fixed points, as well as a variety of sample daily sleep and feeding schedules (for both breastfed and formula-fed babies).

 What are your baby’s ‘fixed points’?
 Any tips for how to gradually create a good baby sleep and feeding schedule?